ChibiOS/ChibiOS/readme.txt

   versions.
 This is done because further scheduler optimizations are becoming increasingly pointless without considering architecture and compiler related constraints.
+- NEW: Documentation improvements, now the description goes on top of each page, doxygen defaulted it in the middle, not exactly the best for readability.
+Improved many descriptions of the various subsystems.
 - OPT: Optimization on the interface between scheduler and port layer, now the kernel is even smaller and the context switch performance improved quite a bit on all the supported architectures.
 - OPT: Simplified the implementation of chSchYieldS() and made it a macro.
   The previous implementation was probably overkill and took too much space.
+- CHANGE: Exiting from a chCondWaitTimeout() because a timeout now does not re-acquire the mutex, ownership is lost.

 *** 1.5.3 ***
 - FIX: Removed C99-style variables declarations (bug 2964418)(backported